monoxideboi/lastfm-cf-worker/README.md

 Then go back with the arrow in the top left (and save), and click on settings.
 Click the `Variables and Secrets` tab.
 Click the + Add button to add a variable.

 First make the USER variable, name is all caps and make the value your lastfm username.

+Then make the SITE variable, put the URL of your site (this is for CORS, you can make the URL "*" to allow all sites)

 Then make the KEY variable, again all caps and make the value your API key.
 Feel free to encrypt this one.